-7 Financial Planning Activities You’ll Forget to Do Once Your Baby Is Born
+7 Financial Planning Activities To Do Before Your Baby Is Born

 When a baby arrives, visitors come through the door, and the parents’ financial planning goes out the window.
 Budgeting, paying bills, insurance.
 Who has time to think about any of that?